caparrov/test-github-page/resources/comparison.md

 computations, however, the difference is more significant.
 In the case of WHT, for example, average estimated performance is 2.58x and 4x the measured performance for the iterative and recursive implementations, respectively
 ([differences with measured performance](#differences-with-measured-performance)).
-As shown in Figure 2, the accuracy of ERM is competitive with the accuracy of MARSSx86 [2].
+Further, as shown in Figure 2, the accuracy of ERM is competitive with the accuracy of MARSSx86 [2].

 What is important, is that ERM reports the detailed [properties of the scheduled DAG](performance-model.md), which are not easily available in state-of-the-art